joric/cc2540-keyboard/README.md

 * P2_2 - DEBUG_DATA - D5
 * RES - RESET - D4

-CC2540 buttons and LEDs for KeyFob and Dongle development kits:
+CC2540 buttons and LEDs for KeyFob and Dongle development kits (defined in hal_key.c):

 * HAL_KEY_SW_2 is P0_1 on the KeyFob (P1_3 on the Dongle)
 * HAL_LED_2 is P1_1 both on the KeyFob and the Dongle